 The Novalis Tx procedure is not painful.
 Immediately after treatment you may experience a headache or dizziness.
 Your doctor will discuss specific side effects that may occur depending on your overall treatment plan.

 Dress comfortably for your treatment.
 You don't need to bring special clothing or equipment to the hospital.
 Ask a relative or friend to come with you and drive you home.
 Because you may feel tired after treatment, driving is not recommended.

-Novalis Tx allows a complete treatment session in 1 day.
-Your doctor will decide if you should receive a single- dose treatment.
+Novalis Tx allows for a complete treatment session in a single day.
+Your doctor will decide if you should receive a single-dose treatment.